Mase: 1997–1998: Harlem World

 Mase's first studio album, Harlem World, debuted at No. 1 on the Billboard Pop and R&B LP charts, selling over 270,000 copies in the U.S. during its first week of release.
 It has since achieved 4× Platinum status in the United States.
 The album spawned hit singles such as "Feel So Good" and "Lookin' at Me", which both reached No. 1 on the Rap Billboard charts, as well as "What You Want", which peaked at No. 3 on both the Rap and R&B Billboard charts.
 During 1997, Mase also appeared on songs with Puff Daddy, Mariah Carey's "Honey", Brian McKnight's "You Should Be Mine (Don't Waste Your Time)", and Brandy's "Top of the World".

 In 1998, Mase formed his own record label, All Out Records.
 He signed his group Harlem World, which included his twin sister, Stason, to the label while they were also under So So Def Recordings.
-He and Harlem World member Blinky Blink were featured on Blackstreet & Mýa's song "Take Me There", which appeared on the soundtrack of The Rugrats Movie.
+He and Harlem World member Blinky Blink were featured on Blackstreet & Mýa's song "Take Me There", which appeared on the soundtrack of The Rugrats Movie, he also had a guest appearance on DMX album It's Dark and Hell Is Hot on the final track of the album "Niggaz Done Started Something".

 1999: Double Up and retirement

 Mase's second album, Double Up, was released in 1999 on Bad Boy and sold 107,000 copies in its first week, debuting at No. 11 on the US Top 200 chart.
-In Double Up Mase's lyrics became more aggressive.
+Double Ups lyrics are aggressive.

-On April 20, 1999, during an interview with Funkmaster Flex on New York radio station Hot 97, Mase announced his retirement from music to pursue a "calling from God".
-He claimed he was "leading people, friends, kids and others down a path to hell", stating that he left to find God in his heart and follow him.
-He said it was time for him to serve God in "his" way, saying rap was not real, and that he wanted to deal with reality and had become unhappy with what he did, no matter how much money it had made him.
-The same year, Mase enrolled as a freshman at Clark Atlanta University, a historically black college, and began taking classes on August 19.
-Unlike other freshmen, Mase was permitted to live off campus and commute, but he is said to have downplayed his past as a rapper and stayed fairly low-key while on campus.
+During an April 20, 1999, interview with Funkmaster Flex on New York radio station Hot 97, Mase announced his retirement from music to pursue a "calling from God".
+He said he had been "leading people, friends, kids and others down a path to hell" and was leaving to find God in his heart and follow him.
+He said it was time for him to serve God in "his" way, saying rap was not real and that he wanted to deal with reality and had become unhappy with what he did, no matter how much money it had made him.
+That year, Mase enrolled as a freshman at Clark Atlanta University, a historically black college, and began taking classes on August 19.
+Unlike other freshmen, Mase was permitted to live off campus and commute, but he is said to have downplayed his past as a rapper and stayed fairly low-key on campus.